As an Amazon Associate, we earn from qualifying purchases. We also earn from other affiliate websites. See our full disclaimer.

 Unless you have a ton of clothes that require ironing, you can ditch the iron.
 Another option is to downsize to a much smaller sewing iron.

 34. Cleaning Supplies

 Bathrooms can become overrun with personal care items we no longer use.
-As you declutter this area, also think about how you can streamline your regimes to minimize the products and appliances you need.
+There’s also a lot of guilt found here since these types of products are often expensive.
+As you declutter this area, think about how to streamline your regimes to minimize your needed products and appliances.

 Makeup is one of those things that doesn’t last as long as we think it does.
 Most powder-based makeup will last 2-3 years.
 Liquid makeup tends to have a shorter lifespan.
 Whether it’s an expired foundation or a palette you never use, do a deep dive into that makeup drawer and clean it out.